phoenixprojectsoftware/Helix/README.md

 ## Download

-Beta and public builds can be downloaded here: https://github.com/SamVanheer/HalfLifeAssetManager/releases
+Beta and public builds can be downloaded here: https://github.com/phoenixprojectsoftware/Helix/releases

+Helix is also included with the Aura SDK.

 ## Installation